Governance statement

 Governance structure

-As Parliamentary and Health Service Ombudsman, in statute and by warrant of His Majesty, I am responsible for the sound governance and effective internal control of the Ombudsman service.
-In law the Parliamentary and Health Service Ombudsman is a corporation sole and has a personal jurisdiction.
+In law, the Parliamentary and Health Service Ombudsman is a corporation sole and has a personal jurisdiction.
 This is not consistent with requirements of good governance.
-Therefore, I am the Chair of a unitary Board which is in place to improve the governance of the organisation.
-My executive responsibilities, as a corporation sole, are thus exercised personally as an individual but also aided by means of defined and corporate arrangements that allow for proper scrutiny.
-As Chair of the Board, I promote collective decision-making.
-I reserve the right, given my statutory role, to depart from the Board’s decisions but only in exceptional circumstances and with a commitment to put my reasons in writing.
-I did not exercise this right in 2022-23.
+Therefore, a unitary Board is in place to strengthen the governance of the organisation.
+My executive responsibilities, as a corporation sole, are thus exercised personally as an individual (in 2024 to 2025 these were exercised by the Acting Ombudsman) but also aided by means of defined and corporate arrangements that allow for proper scrutiny.
+As Chair of the Board in 2024 to 2025, Rebecca Hilsenrath KC (Hon) promoted collective decision-making.
+As Acting Ombudsman, she reserved the right, given the statutory role, to depart from the Board’s decisions but only in exceptional circumstances and with a commitment to put reasons in writing.
+This right was not exercised in 2024 to 2025.

 As Accounting Officer, I am accountable to Parliament for the stewardship of our resources.
-I have delegated executive responsibility to the Chief Executive for effective financial control arrangements as Accountable Officer.
+I delegated executive responsibility to the Chief Executive Officer for effective financial control arrangements as Accountable Officer.
 This is a contractual responsibility and allows me to have a separate accountable person charged with stewardship and probity for our use of public money.

 Accounting Officer, Ombudsman and Chair